nabovarme/MeterLogger/README.md

 AP=1
-enable wireless extender; wireless AP
+enable wireless extender; wireless AP enables open source lwip and uses more memory so mqtt buffer is smaller when this option is set

 Crypto is applies on mqtt packages like: first 32 bytes of mqtt_message contains hmac sha256, next 16 bytes contains IV last part is aes encrypted data